 In the examples below, you will learn how to perform the same processes in GoAnywhere MFT.

 Just like the script above, you'll want to create or upload an SSH key in GoAnywhere MFT before you connect to your SSH server.
-GoAnywhere MFT provides key stores for creating or managing your SSL, SSH, and OpenPGP Keys.
-Rather than pull your key from a desktop location, you can add it to the key store and then reference the key in your Resource.
+GoAnywhere MFT provides key vaults for creating or managing your SSL, SSH, and OpenPGP Keys.
+Rather than pull your key from a desktop location, you can add it to the key vault and then reference the key in your Resource.

 To create or upload an SSH key, log in to GoAnywhere MFT.
-Click Encryption from the main menu, and then SSH Key Manager.
-From here you can create a new key, or import an existing one.
+Click Encryption from the main menu, and then Key Management System.
+From here you can add a Key Vault or open an existing one.